 Know How to Report an Emergency

-Call 911.
-Give the following information, as calmly and precisely as possible:
+When calling 911, give the following information as calmly and precisely as possible:

 Do not hang up until the person answering the call ends the conversation.
 Responders may need more information.
 If it is safe, designate someone to meet emergency personnel at the approach to the building.